 Location: Ollantaytambo to Cuzco

-It’s almost unbelievable that 3 weeks has past.
-Looking back, thinking of everything that we’ve done – all of the laughs, singing on the bus, every little thing we shared together – those moments make the time fly faster than you can ever expect.
-It seems like only 2 days ago we all met in the airport.
+It’s almost unbelievable that three weeks has passed.
+Looking back, thinking of everything that we’ve done – all of the laughs, singing on the bus, every little thing we shared – those moments make the time fly faster than you can ever expect.
+It seems like only two days ago we all met at the airport.
 I looked through my journal seeing that I wrote, “We all met, I think this is going to be great”…oh it is so much better than that.
 This experience topped every expectation.

 Looking at Cuzco, thinking that I know my way around is so absurd and amazing.
 Walking around feels like this is the place where you’re supposed to be.
 Where everyone on the street says hi and ask if they can help, where smiling for not having a reason at all is the best reason to smile.
 And trust me, the smiles never left our faces.
 Laughing together, being together, it all feels like we have known each other for so long, yet it went by so fast.

-The days are passing – each one is more exciting than the other, each day brings with it so much to each and every one of us.
+The days are passing – each one is more exciting than the other, each day brings with it so much to every one of us.